Marcel Héraud: Early years (1883–1924)

 Héraud was made a Commander of the Legion of Honour and was awarded the Military Medal (Médaille militaire) and the 1914–18 War Cross (Croix de guerre 1914–1918).

 Héraud was elected municipal councilor in the 6th arrondissement of Paris, Saint-Germain-des-Prés, in 1919.

 In 1920 he was elected councilor-general of the Seine department.

 He was mainly concerned with financial questions and services such as transport and electricity.

 He participated in the Federal Union of French Associations of the Wounded (Union fédérale des associations françaises de mutilés).

 In 1923 he was vice-president of the municipal council of Paris.

+He was elected president of FIDAC (The Interallied Federation of War Veterans Organisations) between 1926–1927.

 Deputy (1924–1940)

 On 11 May 1924 Héraud was elected deputy for the 3rd district of the Seine in the first round of voting, on the Democratic Republican Union (Union républicaine démocratique) list.

 He sat in the chamber with the Democratic Republic Left (Gauche républicaine démocratique).

 He was reelected on 22 April 1928 in the first round.

 During his long parliamentary career Héraud was active in various parliamentary committees, and was particularly involved in the committee on Foreign Affairs.

 He made proposals on various subjects, but his main interest was in legal topics such as the civil code, penal code, code of criminal procedure and so on.

 Héraud was under-secretary of state to the President of the Council from 3 November 1929 to 21 February 1930, and from 2 March 1930 to 13 December 1930.

 He became a member of the Croix-de-Feu veterans' organization, probably mainly to win votes in the 1932 elections.

 Héraud was reelected on 8 May 1932 in the second round, and sat in the chamber with the Republican Center.

 He was reelected on 3 May 1936 in the second round, and sat with the group of Independent Republicans.

 He was Minister of Public Health from 21 March 1940 to 5 June 1940 in the cabinet of Paul Reynaud.

-On 10 July 1940 he was among the majority who voted to give Marshal Philippe Pétain full executive powers.
+On 10 July 1940, he voted in favour of granting the cabinet presided by Marchal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.